Toymaker Lego teams up with Chinese internet giant Tencent

 It also includes LEGO BOOST - a building and coding set that lets children turn their brick creations into moving objects - and will explore developing a joint social network for children in China.

-Tencent is Asia’s most valuable company with a market capitalization of $537 billion.
+Tencent is Asia’s most valuable company with a market capitalisation of $537 billion.

 Lego has about a 3 percent market share in China, followed by Mattel and Hasbro with around 2 percent and 1 percent, respectively, according to Euromonitor International.